LOW COST FINANCIAL SOLUTIONS

 Where possible we have included the actual commission levels that we receive via these links, (with the exception of Aviva) but should you have any questions please do not hesitate to contact us.

-We also charge a flat fee, for a full Personal Financial Review, and in the case of certain investment-related advice, dependent on the complexity of the assistance and advice required, with these charges detailed below:
+Where we are not remunerated by way of solution provider commissions, we will in certain circumstances charge a direct Administration or Advisory Fee to cover our time and expertise.
+We charge a flat fee, for a full Personal Financial Review, the cancellation of applications already submitted, and in the case of certain investment-related advice, dependent on the complexity of the assistance and advice required, with these charges detailed below: